Ninja cops of the Philippine drug war: October 2022 Manila drug raids

 Philippine National Police Drug Enforcement Group (PNP-DEG) Special Operations Unit-National Capital Region officer Police Master Sergeant Rodolfo Mayo Jr. was implicated for being involved in the illegal drug trade after the PNP-DEG conducted an anti drug operation on a lending business office in Tondo, Manila.
 Mayo himself would be arrested.

-In December 2022, former PNP chief and Senator Ronald dela Rosa, declared the ninja cops are "back" in Metro Manila citing the October 2022 case.
+In December 2022, former PNP chief and Senator Ronald dela Rosa, declared ninja cops were "back" in Metro Manila citing the October 2022 case.
 He disclosed that Mayo was among the police officers he reassigned to Mindanao in 2016 for being allegedly a ninja cop.
 He was perplexed on how Mayo would not only be able to return to Manila but also be assigned as an intelligence officer in the PNP-DEG.

 Other incidents

 October 2019 – nine police officers in Central Visayas were dismissed from their duties of Police Regional Office 7 after they underwent surprise drug tests.
 They were allegedly "ninja cops".